Dr David Lowe Consultancy: Who he is and what he can do for you

 Protect/Prepare Initiatives – David is an ambassador for citizenAID, a charity created by UK civilian and military clinicians working in collaboration with industry to improve public resilience from the British Army’s Medical Services and Birmingham University Hospital.
 From this David is currently involved in putting in place policies related to building the resilience of towns and cities from terrorist attacks.

 PhD (2010 Liverpool John Moores University) – researched the role of the UK’s Special Branch in counter-terrorism investigations

 MPhil (2003 University of Liverpool) – researched the role of the police in a multi-agency approach to crime control

-2007 -2017, Principal Lecturer, Liverpool John Moores University’s Law School where David managed the law programme as well as researching and teaching terrorism & security, the law of evidence related to criminal law, policing, EU law related to justice & home affairs and criminal law
+2007 -2017, Principal Lecturer, Liverpool John Moores University’s Law School where David was the manager of the law programme and tutor team as well as researching and teaching terrorism & security, the law of evidence related to criminal law, policing, EU law related to justice & home affairs and criminal law

 1980-2007, police officer, Merseyside Police, retired a detective sergeant.
 During David’s service he carried out a variety of uniform and CID roles